-10. Comprehensive Loss
+12. Comprehensive Income (Loss)

-The comprehensive income of Landec is the same as net income.
+The comprehensive net income of Landec is the same as the net income.

-11. Shareholders' Equity
+13. Shareholders' Equity

-During the three months ended August 26, 2007, 155,694 shares of Common Stock were issued upon the vesting of RSUs and upon the exercise of options under the Company's stock option plans.
+During the three and six months ended November 25, 2007, 39,572 and 195,266 shares of Common Stock, respectively, were issued upon the vesting of RSUs and upon the exercise of options under the Company's stock option plans.

-12. Business Segment Reporting
+14. Business Segment Reporting

 Landec operates in two business segments: the Food Products Technology segment and the Technology Licensing segment.
 The Food Products Technology segment markets and packs specialty packaged whole and fresh-cut vegetables that incorporate the BreatheWay® specialty packaging for the retail grocery, club store and food services industry.
 In addition, the Food Products Technology segment sells BreatheWay packaging to partners for non-vegetable products.
 The Technology Licensing segment consists of licensing agreements for seed coatings using Landec's patented Intellicoat seed coatings to the farming industry and for the use of the Company's Intelimer® polymers for personal care products and other industrial products.
 Corporate includes corporate general and administrative expenses, non Food Products Technology interest income and Company-wide income tax expenses.
 All of the assets of the Company are located within the United States of America.
 Prior to fiscal year 2008, Landec's operating segments were Food Products Technology, which has not changed, and Agricultural Seed Technology.
-As a result of the sale of FCD to Monsanto (see Note 2), the Company has eliminated the Agricultural Seed Technology segment and has established the Technology Licensing segment.
-As a result, the segment information for the first quarter of fiscal year 2007 has been reclassified to conform with the current year classification.
-Included in the Technology Licensing segment for the first quarter of fiscal year 2007 are the results of Landec Ag which includes FCD.
-In addition, the licensing activity for non food and Ag collaborations is included in the Technology Licensing segment whereas in periods prior to fiscal year 2008 it was included in the Corporate.
+As a result of the sale of FCD to Monsanto (see Note 3), the Company has eliminated the Agricultural Seed Technology segment and has established the Technology Licensing segment.
+As a result, the segment information for the three and six months ended November 26, 2006 has been reclassified to conform with the current year classification.
+Included in the Technology Licensing segment for the three and six months ended November 26, 2006 are the results of Landec Ag which includes FCD.
+In addition, the licensing activity for non food and Ag collaborations is included in the Technology Licensing segment whereas in periods prior to fiscal year 2008 it was included in Corporate.